 We make 35,000 decisions every day.
-If you have stopped to count your decisions in a day, then you will probably be hard pressed to come up with more than a few, that you actually really thought through.
+If you stop to count your decisions in a day, then you will probably be hard pressed to come up with more than a few, where you actually thought them through.
 So where does the rest go?

 Well, the marvel of our brain developed millions of years ago to ensure our survival, is that we have an ever vigilant automatic system 1 based on our human instincts around what is safe, interesting, valuable – and what is not.
-This system will make by far most of your decisions in a day – and that is great for fast decision making.
+This system will make +95% of your decisions in a day – and that is great for fast decision making.

-What is not so great, is when this system proposes decisions to your more thoughtful system 2, which sounds great, feels great and makes it easy for system 2 to endorse, but makes little rational sense, if you actually stopped to think about it.
-This is the reason that we are rarely stupefied – we almost always have an intuitive answer, that we can relatively quickly rationalise afterwards.
+What is not so great, is when this system 1 proposes decisions to it’s more thoughtful brother, system 2, in a way that sounds great, feels great and makes it easy for system 2 to endorse, but really makes very little rational sense, if you actually stop to think about it.
+This is the reason that we are rarely stupefied – we almost always have an intuitive answer, that we can relatively quickly rationalize afterwards.